-ENL describes levels of service delivery and efficiency using well the recognised and disclosed industry performance measures.
+Eastland Network Limited describes levels of service delivery and efficiency using well recognised and disclosed industry performance measures.
 The method for calculation of the measures is in accordance with prescribed rules.

-To measure operational performance with respect to continuity and restoration, ENL in accordance with industry standard practice and the Information Disclosure and Electricity Distribution Threshold regimes, sets targets for the next five years against the following key indices;
+To measure operational performance with respect to continuity and restoration, Eastland Network Limited in accordance with industry standard practice and the Information Disclosure and Electricity Distribution Threshold regimes, sets targets for the next five years against the following key indices;

 SAIDI - system average interruption duration index.
 The measure of how many system minutes of supply are interrupted per year.

 SAIFI - system average interruption frequency index.
 The measure of how many system interruptions occur per year.